sensedeep/custom-metrics/README.md

 })
 ```

 This will buffer metric updates in-memory until the sum of buffered `DataSent` is greater than 1024, or there have been 20 calls to emit, or 60 seconds has elapsed, whichever is reached first.
-If the `elapsed` property is not provided, the default elapsed period is the lowest span interval (default 30 seconds).
+If the `elapsed` property is not provided, the default elapsed period is the data point interval of the lowest span (default 30 seconds).
 CustomMetrics will regularly flush metrics as required.

 You can also flush metrics manually by calling `flush` to flush metrics for an instance or `flushAll` which flushes metrics for all CustomMetrics instances.